If you’re looking for the best hiking in Switzerland, don’t miss these 7 great hikes!

 In the French part of Switzerland, not far from Neuchatel, there is a fantastic day hike you can do to see this breathtaking natural wonder.
 It’s a huge rock cirque (rock wall in a crescent shape) that has to be seen to be believed.

-Although the hike is quite a climb at nearly 1000m, you can take your time walking through the forest and stop for a long break at the top.
+Although the hike is quite a climb at nearly 1000m, you can take your time along the way walking through the forest and stop for a long break at the top.

-When I did this hike some years ago, we sat for an hour and enjoyed our lunch at the top, taking in the full cirque view as it curved away from us.
+When I did this hike we sat for an hour and enjoyed our lunch at the top, taking in the full cirque view as it curved away from us.
 Quite a sight I can tell you.

 - Hike Time: approx 4.5 hours